 Andy Warhol’s first solo exhibition at a museum was not, as one might presume, in New York.
 It was at the Moderna Museet in Stockholm, in 1968, and it laid down the roots for a scandal involving fake Warhol Brillo Boxes that would come back to haunt the Swedish museum decades later.

-The Moderna Museet is revisiting the 1968 show–and coming clean about those Brillo boxes–in a new exhibition called Warhol 1968.
+In 2018, the Moderna Museet revisited the 1968 show–and came clean about those Brillo boxes–in an exhibition called Warhol 1968.
 Alongside both fake and original Brillo boxes, the show features iconic works Cow Wallpaper, Marilyn in Black and White, and Ten-Foot Flowers, all accompanied by a Velvet Underground soundtrack piped through the exhibition halls.
 (Warhol managed the band and they were supposed to play at the opening of the 1968 exhibition, but it proved beyond the museum’s financial means to fly them over.)

 At the time of the original show, Sweden was firmly in the grip of the debates sweeping the western world–feminism, pacifism and anti-capitalism.
 This was the year of the Vietnam War, student riots, the assassination of Martin Luther King Jr. and the Soviet invasion of Czechoslovakia.
 In left-leaning Sweden, Warhol’s shiny celebration of consumerism was controversial.
 “Warhol has filled me with distaste,” the critic Ulf Linde wrote in the broadsheet Dagens Nyheter.